 Fuel tax relief program

-Alberta is suspending the collection of the provincial fuel tax on gasoline and diesel effective January 1, 2023.
-This relief measure will remain in place until at least June 30, 2023.
+Alberta suspended the collection of the provincial fuel tax on gasoline and diesel effective January 1, 2023.
+This fuel tax pause has been extended and will remain in place until the end of 2023.
 After that, the government will review the fuel tax on a quarterly basis and consider reinstating it in stages, based on the average price of WTI over a number of weeks.